rockname/SwiftUITodoApp/README.md

 # SwiftUITodoApp
-This is a sample todo app implemented with following three configurations.
+This is a sample todo app implemented with the following three configurations.

 - SwiftUI + Combine
 - UIKit + Combine